 Are you aware that there are different types of trusts?
 If you are planning to create an estate plan, you should be familiar with the basic types of trusts.
-In the following paragraphs we will discuss some of the basics about trusts and their differences.
+While most people have an idea of the difference between a revocable trust and irrevocable trust, in the following paragraphs, we will discuss some of the basics about trusts and their differences.

-Below are the four most common types of trusts which include revocable, irrevocable, special needs, and spendthrift trusts.
+Below are the four most common types of trusts which include revocable trust and irrevocable trust, special needs, and spendthrift trusts.

 • A revocable trust is commonly used by married couples.
 To a large extent, it can perform many of the functions of a will.
 The benefit of this trust is that the grantor has the ability to change or revoke during life, and it can allow trust assets to avoid probate following the grantor’s passing.